shxdow/shxdow.github.io/_posts/2020-05-20-compiler-journey.md

 Lookaheads occur very frequently, thats why most compilers only look a couple characters at most and why lookaheads are so frowned upon in regular expression.

+---

+###### Fri Oct 23 2020

+Challenges:

+> The lexical grammars of Python and Haskell are not regular.
+What does that mean, and why aren’t they?

+Python and Haskell's lexical grammars are said to be non-regular because they can't be expressed with regular expressions (or at least, not in their entirety).
+This implies that scanning strategies can vary.

+> Aside from separating tokens—distinguishing print foo from printfoo—spaces aren’t used for much in most languages.
+However, in a couple of dark corners, a space does affect how code is parsed in CoffeeScript, Ruby, and the C preprocessor.
+Where and what effect does it have in each of those languages?

+> Our scanner here, like most, discards comments and whitespace since those aren’t needed by the parser.
+Why might you want to write a scanner that does not discard those?
+What would it be useful for?

+> Add support to Lox’s scanner for C-style /* ... */ block comments.
+Make sure to handle newlines in them.
+Consider allowing them to nest.
+Is adding support for nesting more work than you expected?
+Why?